woossi0/suite/docs/usermanual/source/qgis/webappbuilder/usage/index.rst

 For WFS and WMS, you will find most of the same options for vector and raster layers, except for the *Connect to this layer using* option, as the original service will always be used.

+Two additional options will be available

+* :guilabel:`Refresh layer automatically`.
+If checked, the web app will refresh the layer periodically.

+* :guilabel:`Refresh interval`.
+The interval, in milliseconds, between two refreshes of the layer.

 Handling projections
 ~~~~~~~~~~~~~~~~~~~~

 All layers will be automatically reprojected into the projection of the map to be created (by default, EPSG:3857) if needed.
 You can use input layers from any CRS.

-Remote services such as WMS or WFS are an exception to this, as they must use the projection used in the web app.
-If a layer that is based on a remote service is added to the web map and uses a CRS other than the one specified, a warning will be shown and the application will not be created.
+WMS services are an exception to this, as they must use the projection used in the web app.
+If a layer that is based on a WMS service is added to the web map and uses a CRS other than the one specified, a warning will be shown and the application will not be created.

 Other layers
 ------------